gregemel/world/README.md

 Built with 3D LibGDX, Ashley, Bullet, Blender.

-Currently, the world is limited to fighting monsters in a stone wall arena, first person shooter style.
+Currently, the world is limited to fighting creatures in a stone wall arena, first person shooter style.
 The libDGX based application targets Android, but the core module can run on a Linux desktop for quick testing.

 ### android controls: